jrich71/relx/README_relx.md

 ## Questions and Interests ☝🏽

+### Questions

+* How closely does RELX work with Elsevier's [Digital Commons](https://www.elsevier.com/products/digital-commons)?
+What's the relationship?
+Are there ongoing joint efforts between the two?

+* Scopus AI is an exciting way to leverage technology that promotes research efficiencies and researcher engagement.
+What related activities are underway, and anything on the horizon you may share?

+* Does RELX, Digital Commons, and/or other groups at Elsevier have efforts underway (or interest) in the intersections between research publications, knowledge dissemination, and AI to enable learning health systems?

 ### Suggested ideas for RELX products or services

 * Build upon RELX's ecosystem to instantiate a scientific publication marketplace that rewards researchers for engagement (e.g., article reviews, data sharing, etc.) along the lines of DeSci efforts like [ResearchHub](https://www.researchhub.com/)